CubeVi/CubeVi-Swizzle-Blender/doc/doc/usage.md

 **Device Connection:**

-Connect the display, open OpenStageAI and update to the latest version 2.0.1 or above (needs to remain open), and ensure the device is recognized.
+Connect the display, open Cubestage and update to the latest version 2.0.1 or above (needs to remain open), and ensure the device is recognized.

 ![](img/image_11.png)